 Deciding if you should stay onsite or offsite at Disney World?
-Here is the ultimate compromise: The Walt Disney Swan and Dolphin hotel.
-Read on to find out why it is the best offsite Disney World hotel.
+Here is the ultimate compromise: The Walt Disney Swan and Dolphin resorts.
+Read on to find out why it is one of the best offsite Disney World hotels in Orlando.

 When can I come back?
 Those are my first thoughts upon first laying my eyes on this resort complex.
 It is beautiful, welcoming and so close to all the Disney World action.
 I kept telling myself that I have been missing so much by not staying here.

 The Disney World Dolphin hotel is part of the Swan/Dolphin resort complex located between Epcot and Hollywood Studios in the Disney Boardwalk area.
-It is NOT a Disney hotel, but rather part of the Marriott/Starwood hotel collection.
+It is NOT a Disney World Resort, but rather part of the Marriott/Starwood hotel collection.

-What makes these hotels unique is that you can use hotel loyalty points to stay for free (or almost free – there is a resort charge) AND they give you several onsite Disney resort benefits.
+What makes these hotels unique is that you can use hotel loyalty points to stay for free (or almost free – there is a resort charge) AND they give you several onsite Disney resort benefits as they are official Disney World hotels.

 Wow.
 That was all I could say when we first walked into the Dolphin.
 The lobby was huge.
 Plenty of chairs and couches for relaxing, talking or enjoying a beverage from the lobby lounge.
 The huge chandelier in the center was gorgeous and made me think of raindrops.

-We spent the day at the Magic Kingdom and took the Disney Shuttle bus to the hotel (we previously were at a different hotel).
+We spent the day at the Magic Kingdom and took the Disney shuttle service to the hotel (we previously were at a different hotel).
 It leaves from the same area as all the other Magic Kingdom Disney shuttles do – just in front of and to the right of the park entrance.
 It was a quick ride since technically we are on Disney property.

 At check-in, we were asked if we wanted a paid upgrade to a larger room.
 It would give us a living area with a couch, 2 chairs and a dining area.
 At $40 per night, we gladly took it (I love extra space).